JohnGuir/hugo-mock-landing-page-domain-name/README.md

-# hugo-mock-landing-page-autodeployed
+# hugo-mock-landing-page-domain-name
-Part II of Homework 2 - An identical version of the landing page that we created for the previous homework but which leverages github actions to automatically deploy any changes made to the website.
-This allows users to experience the newest version website without interruption.
+Part III of Homework 2 - An autodeployed landing page that also employs a custom domain name.
+This project involves